jammf19/Intro_to_DS_final_project/Project_Report1.md

     Given the inconsistencies in performer types (eg, band vs solo, headliners and supporting acts) Not all performances may have a clear setlist or song count available.
 Incomplete data may appear in the dataset as empty or `NaN` values.

-    - **Omitting incomplete rows** determining the most prolific performers or analyzing song count), you can **remove rows** where critical data (like performer names or song counts) is missing.
+    - **Omitting incomplete rows** determining the most prolific performers or analyzing song count, you can **remove rows** where critical data (like performer names or song counts) is missing.
 For instance, if the **"num_songs"** column is empty for a particular performance, removing that row will ensure your analysis focuses only on fully complete data.